ovh/docs/pages/platform/kubernetes-k8s/known-limits/guide.en-gb.md

 In general. it's better to have several mid-size Kubernetes clusters than one monster-size one.

-Delivering a fully managed service, including OS and other component updates, you will neither need nor be ble to SSH as root into your nodes.
+Delivering a fully managed service, including OS and other component updates, you will neither need nor be able to SSH as root into your nodes.

 ## LoadBalancer